-The Fleet Science Center will open at 11 a.m. on Sunday, June 4.
+The Fleet Science Center will be closed on Wednesday, December 25.

 Ever wonder how to see the different colors used to create black ink?
 In this activity, we will separate the colors used to make black ink using a piece of paper!